Kzitold/PCSX2-Powershell/README.md

 (Just "copy path" for the .PS1)

 6. If needed, set launch options (--fullboot) under `if -eq 13`
-7. Launch BIOs or "no game" under `if -eq 9`
+7. Launch BIOS or "no game" under `if -eq 9`

 Use:
 - Arrow up&down (38 & 40) to move selection (Steam Controller analog stick)
 - Enter/Return (13) to load game (Steam Controller "A" button)
-- Tab (9) to launch BIOs or "no game" (Steam Controller "Back" button)
+- Tab (9) to launch BIOS or "no game" (Steam Controller "Back" button)
-- Space (32) to cancel (Steam Controller "Back" button)
+- Space (32) to cancel (Steam Controller "B" button)